David A. Kenny

 6. As zero does not appear to be meaningful value for causal variable, you might consider grand mean centering the causal variable.

 7. There are outliers in the dataset.
 Examine the output to see what cases are considered to be outliers.
-MedText uses an the SPSS definition of plus or minus three standard deviations to determine if a case is an outlier.
-It should be noted that this procedure is very conservative and not a very robust way of determining outliers.
+(MedText uses the SPSS definition of plus or minus three and one half standard deviations to determine if a case is an outlier.
+It should be noted that this procedure is very conservative and not a very robust way of determining outliers.)

 8. There is evidence that the effect of the mediator or the causal variable is nonlinear and either a data transformation or a nonlinear term might be advisable.

-Again the user needs to pay special attention to these warnings and make the necessary modification.
-For instance, based on a prior analysis of the data and warnings obtained, the mediator was transformed using a square root transformation.
+Again the user needs to pay special attention to these warnings and make the necessary modifications.
+For instance for the example below, the mediator was transformed using a square root transformation.
+Warnings are planned for non-normality and heterogeneity of variance.

 Some of the output might not be clear.
 If so, the user should consult relevant references.

-Tests of non-linearity: MedText reports the quadratic main effects of the mediator and the causal variable.
+Tests of non-linearity: MedText reports the quadratic effects of the mediator and the causal variable.
 The user needs to examine the output.
-Certainly, sometimes the finding of nonlinearity may just be a Type I error.
+Sometimes the finding of nonlinearity may just be a Type I error.

 Macro Output

+If the X variable is dichotomous, then you need to have labels for that variable which DataToText will use.
+It is advisable to use singular labels (e.g., Man and Woman).
 If Notepad is used make sure you use the wordwrap option in formal.
-Also for the tables to align use Courier font.
+Also for the tables to align, use Courier font.
+Below is the sample output.

-The causal variable or X is Treatment, a dichotomy and is a manipulated variable, 42.2% Controls and 57.8% Experimentals, the outcome variable or Y variable is Days Housed, and the mediator variable or M is Housing Contacts.
-The causal model is as follows: The variable Treatment is presumed to cause Housing Contacts which in turn is presumed to cause Days Housed.
-If there were complete mediation, then the causal effect of Treatment on Days Housed would be zero.
+The causal variable or X is Treatment, a manipulated variable, and is a dichotomy with 42.2% Controls and 57.8% Treateds, the outcome variable or Y variable is Days Housed, and the mediator or M is Housing Contacts.
+The causal mediational model is as follows: The variable Treatment is presumed to cause Housing Contacts, which in turn is presumed to cause Days Housed.
+If there were complete mediation, then the causal effect of Treatment on Days Housed controlling for Housing Contacts would be zero.
 For the estimates below to be valid, it must be assumed that there is no measurement error in Housing Contacts.
 Additionally, it must be assumed that there are no unmeasured common causes of Housing Contacts and Days Housed.
 Finally, it must be assumed that Days Housed does not cause Housing Contacts.

 RESULTS